aspose-pdf/Aspose.PDF-API-References/english/cpp/aspose.pdf.facades/pdffilesignature/extractcertificate/_index.md

 ### ReturnValue

-If certificate was found returns X.509 single certificate; otherwise, null.
+If a certificate was found returns X.509 single certificate; otherwise, null.

 ## See Also